pauldijou/gulp-kickoff/post.md

 ### Unit testing

 We are using Karma to run our unit tests.
 It allows us to easily test on different browsers.
-I tried to use Gulp watchers to monitor files and run Karma again... but finally, I gave up and now using the `autoWatch` feature.
+I tried to use Gulp watchers to monitor files and run Karma only with the streamed files from the watchers... but finally, I gave up and now using the `autoWatch` feature.
 We are still using Gulp to do incremental compilation of our tests written in CoffeeScript.

-The main problem of this solution is to have to run all tests during startup. when you have thousand of tests, it might take a bit of time.
+The main problem of this solution is to have to run all tests during startup.
+When you have thousand of tests, it might take a bit of time.
 BUT! it assures you that all is fine before you begin doing some new stuff.
 Which is not that bad... so it's like a trade off.
 Could be better but finally not so bad.

 ### End to end testing with Protractor